Who am I in my horses eyes?

 She is an Academic Art of Riding by Bent Branderup Squire using Positive Reinforcement to train classical dressage movements ethically paying close attention to correct biomechanics for the benefit of the horses’ minds and bodies.

-Jacquie has studied the science of animal behaviour and learning theory to better understand recognise and interpret equine behaviours.
-She uses positive reinforcement to train horses acknowledging how emotions affect behaviours and the importance of unconfrontational, sympathetic kind horse training.
+Jacquie has studied the science of animal behaviour and learning theory to FDegree level in order to better understand recognise and interpret equine behaviours.
+She has used positive reinforcement to train horses acknowledging how emotions affect behaviours and the importance of unconfrontational, sympathetic kind horse training for over 20 years, evolving over time as the Science of behaviour led by Neuroscience research findings was discovered.

 Jacquie is a full member of International Equine Professional and adheres to LIMA ( Least Intrusive, Minimal Aversive) principles.

-She is a Trauma Informed Horse Trainer and has completed Sue Dyson' excellent pain ethogram course.
+She is a Trauma Informed Horse Trainer and she has completed Sue Dyson' excellent pain ethogram course.

 Jacquie believes that using The Equine Touch has been incredibly helpful for finger tip checkups of horses bodies and is very glad to have taken this to L3.